 Designs

 Before the machine can do anything, you need to tell it how to move.
 And to do that you first need to be able to model objects in 3D.
-There are many software packages out there that you can do this with, I won't go into it here but I have my favourite and it works well enough for my need.
+There are many software packages out there that you can do this with, I won't go into it here but I have my favorite and it works well enough for my need.
 So using these 3D modelling packages you can create a shape, with specific dimensions and artefacts.
 Then you specify how you want the machine to cut out those shapes and dimensions depending on the tool you want to use and how fast you want it to do it.
 I've over simplified the process somewhat but those are the broad brushstrokes.

-So i've come up with a few models and we can convert all these models with instructions into a file that the machine understands and further converts in to X,Y,Z axis (Side to side, forward and back, up and down)
+So I've come up with a few models and we can convert all these models with instructions into a file that the machine understands and further converts in to X,Y,Z axis (Side to side, forward and back, up and down)

 Below on the left is a typical 3D view from the modelling software where I have given it parameters of where to cut and how deep.
 To the right is how my machine sees a typical skeleton clock face that needs to be hollowed out.
 You can see that it has created a spiral pattern that radiates from the centre outward.
 This is the path that the cutting head will follow during this process and there can be multiple processes all with different tools.